 - (1) A subdivision of land.
-(12779 §2 7/15/87); or - (2) The improvement of one lot or 2 or more contiguous lots, tracts, or parcels of land for any purpose involving: - (a) A group of 2 or more residential or nonresidential buildings, whether proposed initially or cumulatively, or a single nonresidential building on a lot or lots regardless of the number of occupants or tenure; or - (b) The division or allocation of land or space, whether initially or cumulatively, between or among 2 or more existing or prospective occupants by means of, or for the purpose of streets, common areas, leaseholds, condominiums, building groups or other features

-This "land development" definition expressly exclude all of the following:

-The conversion of an existing single-household detached or semi-detached dwelling into not more than 3 residential units, unless such units are intended to be a condominium.
+(12779 §2 7/15/87); or - (2) The improvement of one lot or 2 or more contiguous lots, tracts, or parcels of land for any purpose involving: - (a) A group of 2 or more residential or nonresidential buildings, whether proposed initially or cumulatively, or a single nonresidential building on a lot or lots regardless of the number of occupants or tenure; or - (b) The division or allocation of land or space, whether initially or cumulatively, between or among 2 or more existing or prospective occupants by means of, or for the purpose of streets, common areas, leaseholds, condominiums, building groups or other features - (3) This "land development" definition expressly excludes all of the following: - (a) The conversion of an existing single-household detached or semi-detached dwelling into not more than 3 residential units, unless such units are intended to be a condominium.

-- 2. The addition of an accessory building subordinate to an existing principal building. - 3.
-The addition or conversion of buildings or rides within the confines of an enterprise that would be considered an amusement park.
+- (b) The addition of an accessory building subordinate to an existing principal building. - (c) The addition or conversion of buildings or rides within the confines of an enterprise that would be considered an amusement park.
 For purposes of this subclause, an amusement park is defined as a tract of area used principally as a location for permanent amusement structures or rides.
 This exclusion does not apply to newly acquired acreage by an amusement park until initial plans for the expanded area have been approved by applicable authorities.
-(13014 §2 11/7/90) - 4.
-Minor additions and expansions to existing developments that do not require additional public improvements in order to comply with the requirements of this ordinance, the city's shade tree ordinance, and other relevant ordinances and regulations, as determined by City Engineer. - 5.
-Interior renovations (unless otherwise expressly specified), minor additions, and improvements that do not necessitate new engineering drawings, as determined by the City Engineer.
+(13014 §2 11/7/90)

+LAND DEVELOPMENT, MAJOR.
+All land developments that do not meet the definition of a "minor land development."